 Quincy College is a department of the City of Quincy and has no police officers with full arrest powers on campus.
 When a Quincy College student is involved in an off-campus offense, the incident is handled by the local, state, or federal law enforcement.
-Information is regularly exchanged, and Administrative Services & Facilities is in close contact with the local police.
+Information is regularly exchanged between Public Safety and the local law enforcement.